LilyAndJericho/LilyAndJericho.github.io/_posts/2020-08-18-first-post.md

 tags: [test]
 ---

 This website is for a class project in BIOS 823: Statistical Programming for Big Data at Duke University.
-For our first assignment we had to make our own personal website using GitHub pages; I already had a [website](joekrinke15.github.io), so I decided to make a new one that features my dogs Lily and Jericho.
+For our first assignment we had to make our own personal website using GitHub pages; I already had a [personal website](joekrinke15.github.io), so I decided to make a new one that features my dogs Lily and Jericho.